isomerpages/moe-sjijunior/_for-parents/School Bus Service.md

 Parents of existing students who are interested in taking up the school bus services in 2023 please complete the request form link https://www.rstransport.com.sg/sji-junior-registration/ by 31 October 2023.
 If there are parents who are unable to register your child, please feel free to contact RS Transport Services and they will assist you with the registration.

-The current school bus services in SIngapore remained strained.
+The current school bus services in Singapore remained strained.
 Please submit your interest early so that RS transport Services can collate the requests, plan and allocate the transport.

 For parents of 2024 P1 students who are interested in taking up the school bus services in 2024, please complete the request from the link by 17 November 2023.